-Forced Air Cooling Fans (Fig. 12) are provided optionally for units supplied with radiators to increase the KVA capacity of the transformer by up to 25% without overheating or experiencing detrimental effects.
+Forced Air Cooling Fans (Fig. 11) are provided optionally for units supplied with radiators to increase the KVA capacity of the transformer by up to 25% without overheating or experiencing detrimental effects.
 The size and number of fans can vary depending on the application.
 Fans can either be controlled by a top oil temperature gauge with contacts or by a winding temperature indicator.

-For wiring and other refer to the schematics submittal drawings.
+Note: For wiring and other information, please refer to the schematics included in the submittal drawings.